learn-co-students/building-forms-lab-missionu-000/README.md

    `BandsContainer` and passed down as the prop `addBand` to `BandInput`.

 3. You will also need to fill in the `manageBand` reducer located under `./src/reducers/manageBand.js`.
-It will need to respond to an action of `type 'ADD_BAND'` and correspondingly concatenate a new band each time the action is dispatched.
+It will need to respond to an action of `type 'ADD_BAND'` and correspondingly concatenate a new band into the `bands` array each time the action is dispatched.
+Each band in the array should be an object with a name key.

 4. Once you've got a form successfully dispatching actions and adding bands to your __Redux__ store, write the necessary code to display each band name from